The Ultimate Guide to Observing Jupiter

 Jupiter is relatively easy to locate and appears larger and brighter to the naked eye than surrounding stars, so it tends to attract curious stargazers.
 Millions worldwide credit the sight of mighty Jupiter through a telescope for transforming them from casual observers to serious amateur astronomers.

-2020 was an exciting year for observing Jupiter (and Saturn).
-The two planets drew extremely close in a historic December 21, 2020 encounter.
-However, they have since parted ways, like two celestial ships passing in the night, leaving behind a wonderful memory that will last a lifetime.
+This year promises to be an exciting year for observing Jupiter.
 With a new opposition season this fall, Jupiter will grace our evening skies again and move into Aries the Ram.
+Jupiter will be particularly prominent, offering a spectacular view for seasoned astronomers and newcomers alike.
 So, let's become better acquainted with this gas giant.
 We will share some important facts about Jupiter, give our recommendations on equipment, point out the planet's must-see features, provide some helpful viewing tips, and more.

 Key Jupiter Facts

-• Jupiter reaches opposition approximately every 13 months.
+• Jupiter reaches Opposition approximately every 13 months.
 At its closest point to Earth, Jupiter is about 365 million miles away.
 At its farthest, it lies about 601 million miles away.
-In 2023, Jupiter will reach opposition on November 3.
+In 2024, Jupiter will reach Opposition on December 7.

 • Scientists believe Jupiter was formed about the same time as the Solar System, so the Jovian planet is approximately 4.6 billion years old.